 I return to an ability to connect with myself and other people.
 When I can just breathe, my breath touches the divine within me.

 It doesn’t always work…but it mostly works.
-And it works more than ever before.
+And it at least works more than ever before.
 I love my breath now.
 I have finally found the gift God wanted me to have since His Spirit first breathed life into my cells.
 I love my body now and how it talks to me.
 I stay for savasana.
 I can meditate.
 At least for a few minutes.
 Sometimes.
 And I love stillness.